 Selecting your ideal eyeliner (powder, pencil, gel, cream or liquid) comes down to a variety of factors, including how intense or soft you want the look to be and how intricate of a design you’re going for.
 Use this guide to help you narrow down the choices and get application tips for each.

 Although pencil eyeliners are considered by many to be the easiest option to apply, they can also have more of a propensity to smudge and smear.
 Avoid “raccoon eyes” by opting for a pencil that isn’t overly creamy or slick, but also isn’t so stiff that it tugs at skin.

-Tip: To prolong wear, set pencil eyeliner with a similarly-colored powder shadow to prevent smearing.
+Tip: To prolong wear, set pencil eyeliner with a similarly-coloured powder shadow to prevent smearing.

 Gel and Cream Eyeliner

-Gel/cream eyeliners (the kind that come in a pot or jar) are a pro makeup artist favorite due to their rich, smooth application, long-lasting wear, and often dramatic color payoff.
+Gel/cream eyeliners (the kind that come in a pot or jar) are a pro makeup artist favourite due to their rich, smooth application, long-lasting wear, and often dramatic colour payoff.
 They are also particularly great for anyone with oily eyelids or for use in humid climates because they're less prone to smearing.

 Tip: Keep in mind that pairing your gel/cream eyeliner with the right brush is half the battle…

 - If you prefer a tight line, go with a flat, thin brush to distribute the eyeliner between lashes evenly.

 - For a slight swoop at the outer corners, a bent liner brush with a narrow tip allows you to control the fluidity for precise application.